 But there are some ways to further reduce the cost of a funeral regardless of these choices:

 Funeral costs can vary a lot.
-So while you may find it difficult, it’s important to shop around.
+So while you might find it difficult, it’s important to shop around.

 Get a quote from more than one funeral director, caterer or florist so you can compare prices.
 You can then pick one that fits your budget.